 Historic St. Mary's City

-Historic St. Mary’s City is reconstructed on the original foundations of buildings erected by the settlers of the Ark and Dove when they landed in 1634.
+Historic St. Mary’s City is reconstructed on the original foundations of buildings erected by the colonists of the Ark and Dove when they landed in 1634.
 This was only the fourth permanent settlement by the English in North America, following Jamestown, Plymouth, and Massachusetts Bay.
 St. Mary’s was the first capital in Maryland.
-Upon their landing settlers were confronted by natives known as the Yaocomico.
-The settlers were able to buy the land from the Yaocomico and build the city.
+Upon their landing colonists were confronted by natives known as the Yaocomaco.
+The colonists were able to buy the land from the Yaocomaco and build the city.
 St. Mary's was the capital for 61 years until Annapolis became the capital in 1695.
 Maryland was a place of religious freedom and many other firsts before its abandonment just after the move of the capital (St. Mary's College, par.
 1-2).
 The foundations of the city's structures were discovered under agricultural fields in the 1930s.
 Now many structures stand, and each holds their own unique and intertwined history.

 Backstory and Context